-To notify the Borough Treasurer immediately of any loss, liability or damage that may lead to a claim against the authority.
-To provide on a timely basis all information or explanations required by the Borough Treasurer or the authority's insurers to defend claims against the Council.
+To notify the Borough Treasurer immediately of any loss, liability or damage that may lead to a claim against the authority, together with any information or explanation required by the Borough Treasurer or the authority's insurers.

 To take responsibility for risk management and insurable risks, having regard to advice from the Borough Treasurer and other specialist officers (eg crime prevention, fire prevention, health and safety).